 The goal of chin surgery is to put the chin in a position that looks natural and creates an aesthetically appealing profile.

 The position of the chin plays an important role in the overall aesthetic appearance of the face.
 A “weak” chin or a chin that is positioned too far back, can make a facial profile look unbalanced.
 Too “strong” of a chin or a chin that is positioned too far forward can also create an unnatural and overly masculine appearance.
-Dr. Morin, a top-rated facial plastic surgeon, performs chin surgery for NYC and NJ patients who want to greater harmony between their facial features.
+Dr. Morin, a top-rated facial plastic surgeon, performs chin surgery for NJ patients who want to greater harmony between their facial features.

 The goal of chin surgery is to put the chin in a position that looks natural and creates an aesthetically appealing profile.
 In a woman, the position of the chin should ideally be at, or just behind, a line drawn obliquely along the face touching both the upper and lower lip.
 In a man, the position of the chin should be at, or just beyond, this line.